infonomic/uikit/packages/uikit/README.md

 `pnpm add @infonomic/uikit`

-And then in your application in a global.css or other root css file...
+And then in your application in a global.css or other root CSS file...

 ```css
 /**